Contributing to PlasmaCopyright (C) 2019, 2021 Plasma Team

 By opening an issue or adding a comment or message you also agree to the Code of Conduct.

 For information on how to setup the dependencies and compile Plasma the best place to start is the Getting Started Guide.
-This is part of our set of developer documentation whicn includes specific guides and general documents such as style guides.

 If you’ll be working on the compiler you probably want some editor support for Mercury.
 Support is included in the Mercury repository/source distribution if you’ve used the Debian package it’s at /usr/share/doc/mercury-rotd-tools/examples/vim/